Sub tuum praesidium: Pontifical indulgence

-Pope Pius VI in the decree of 5 April 1786 granted the indulgence of one hundred days and, on Sundays, of 7 years and the same number of forty years to anyone who with sincere contrition recited in the morning the antiphon Salve Regina and in the evening the Sub tuum praesidium.
+Pope Pius VI in the decree of 5 April 1786 granted the indulgence of one hundred days and, on Sundays, of seven years and the same number of forty years to anyone who with sincere contrition recited in the morning the antiphon Salve Regina and in the evening the Sub tuum praesidium.

-During the modernization efforts of the Second Vatican Council, these types of indulgences (expressed in days or years) was suppressed by the Indulgentiarum Doctrina (1967).

 The Enchiridion Indulgentiarum of 2004 provides for partial indulgence.

-Modern use
+Liturgical use

 In the Byzantine Rite used by the Eastern Orthodox and Eastern Catholic Churches, the hymn is the last apolytikion of Vespers celebrated during Great Lent on Sunday evenings and weekdays.
 It is also the last apolytikion of Vespers on other Days of Alleluia outside of Great Lent.
 In Greek practice, it is usually sung in Neo-Byzantine chant.

 In the Armenian Rite, the hymn is sung on the Eve of Theophany and is also used as an acclamation (մաղթանք) in the daily compline service known as the Rest Hour (Հանգստեան Ժամ).
 A slightly different version of the hymn is appended to the Trisagion when the latter is chanted in the daily Morning (Առաւօտեան) and Evening (Երեկոյեան) Hours of the Daily Office.

-The Slavonic version of the hymn is also often used outside of Great Lent, with the triple invocation «Пресвятая Богородице, спаси нас!» ("Most Holy Theotokos, save us") appended.

-The prayer has a special importance in Ukrainian Orthodoxy because Ukrainians connect it to the Intercession aspect of the Mother of God, which in its turn is outstandingly hallowed in the Ukrainian tradition.

-The hymn is used in the Coptic liturgy, as well as in the Armenian, Byzantine, Ambrosian, and Roman Rite liturgies.
+The hymn is also used in the Coptic, Byzantine, and Ambrosian liturgies.

-In the Roman Rite of the Catholic Church it is used as the antiphon for the Nunc Dimittis at Compline in the Little Office of the Blessed Virgin Mary, and in the Liturgy of the Hours may be used as the Marian antiphon after Compline or Vespers outside of Eastertide.
+In the Roman Rite it is used as the antiphon for the Nunc Dimittis at Compline in the Little Office of the Blessed Virgin Mary, and in the Liturgy of the Hours may be used as the Marian antiphon after Compline or Vespers outside of Eastertide.

-The prayer has a special significance for Marists, and it is often heard in Marist schools and groups around the world.
-It is also commonly used by the Salesians in honor of Mary Help of Christians.

 Since 2018, Pope Francis has asked to pray this hymn along with the Rosary and the Prayer to Saint Michael asking for the unity of the Church during October (2018).
 In the official communiqué he added that "Russian mystics and the great saints of all the traditions advised, in moments of spiritual turbulence, to shelter beneath the mantle of the Holy Mother of God pronouncing the invocation 'Sub Tuum Praesidium'".

-In Poland, this prayer is often recited at the end of the Holy Rosary.